Anthony West (motorcyclist): 2016

 West has raced in World Supersport Championship in 2016 with a wildcard entry in his home race with team Tribeca Racing riding a Yamaha YZF-R6.
 He finished the race at third position.
 He also entered the Assen race with his self-sponsored team called West Racing, but he did not race.

 West competed in World Superbike with Pedercini replacing Lucas Mahias.
 At Sepang West finished the race in 9th in the first race and 5th in the second race in wet conditions.
 He raced for all but two races onwards, always finishing on points scoring positions, except in one race when he retired.
 He finished 17th in the standings with 64 points.

-West made a wildcard appearance with Montaze Broz Racing in Moto2 aboard a Suter at the 2016 Czech Republic motorcycle Grand Prix, he started 28th on the grid and finished in 10th place on rain-affected conditions, one of the two drivers who scored points in a Suter that year.
+West made a wildcard appearance with Montaze Broz Racing in Moto2 aboard a Suter at the 2016 Czech Republic motorcycle Grand Prix, he started 28th on the grid and finished in 10th place on rain-affected conditions, one of the two riders who scored points in a Suter that year.

 He finished sixth in the Asia Road Race SS600 Championship with 3 wins, the only rider able to do that.

 Supersport & Superbike World Championship

 2017

 For 2017, West re-entered his private West Racing team in the Supersport World Championship.
 At Phillip Island, he finished once again in third position.
 He did not raced in Thailand and Aragon, though he entered the Spanish race.
 He finished in points scoring positions in every race he entered that year.
 At Assen he finished 14th.
 At Imola he finished 11th.
 At Donington Park he managed a 7th place, at Misano a 10th place and at the Lausitzring he finished 8th.
 West finished the season in 8th place with 83 points.

-He also raced in the Monterey Peninsula round of the MotoAmerica SuperBike Championship, where he finished in 5th and 8th place, resulting in a total of 19 points and a current 17th place in the standings.
+West also raced in the Monterey Peninsula round of the MotoAmerica SuperBike Championship, where he finished in 5th and 8th place, resulting in a total of 19 points and a current 17th place in the standings.

 West entered four races in the World Superbike Championship for the Puccetti Kawasaki Racing team at the Portuguese and French rounds, replacing injured Randy Krummenacher.
 He scored 13 points with an 8th place in Race 2 at the Algarve's Portimao Circuit being his best result, before switching to the Puccetti Supersport 600 machine for the last two meetings of the year, due to Kenan Sofuoğlu's injuries and Kyle Ryde's termination by the team leaving machines available.
 The Puccetti Superbike was taken over by Sylvain Guintoli.

 Return to racing

 2021

 For 2021, West returned to racing in the Australian Superbike Championship.
 He started racing in the second round of the season for Moto-Go Yamaha Team aboard a Yamaha YZF-R1.

-In his first race back, West finished 8th out of 20 drivers while in the second he finished in 10th place.
+In his first race back, West finished 8th out of 20 riders while in the second he finished in 10th place.